Falmouth Docks: History

 In the early days the dock was run in a similar fashion to an industrial estate with many different individuals and organisations hiring the facilities.
-The Docks, Foundry and Engineering Company (renamed Cox and Co in 1871) carried out ship-repairs and the fishing fleet from Lowestoft landed its catch on the beach.
+The Docks, Foundry and Engineering Company (renamed Cox and Co. in 1871) carried out ship-repairs and the fishing fleet from Lowestoft landed its catch on the beach.
 Much of Cornwall's grain was imported and distributed from the dock and there was also salvage operations, ship refuelling, coal and timber imports.
 The British and Irish Steam Packet Company ran a regular service from Dublin to London landing at Falmouth on the Eastern Breakwater.

-The Admiralty took over the docks during the First World War and built No 3 Dock, which was larger than the previous two.
+The Admiralty took over the docks during the First World War and built No. 3 Dock, which was larger than the previous two.
 Due to the German submarine offensive, ship-repair was of enormous strategic importance but the facilities and workforce was unable to deal with the added workload.
-A London firm of ship-repairers R H Green and Silley Weir sent men to help clear the backlog and their managing director realising the potential of Falmouth bought the dockyard in 1918.
-Under a new name of Silley Cox and Co, new workshops were built, new machinery installed and skilled workman imported from London.
+A London firm of ship-repairers R. H. Green and Silley Weir sent men to help clear the backlog and their managing director realising the potential of Falmouth bought the dockyard in 1918.
+Under a new name of Silley Cox and Co., new workshops were built, new machinery installed and skilled workman imported from London.

+The company was renamed by the Falmouth Docks Act 1921 (11 & 12 Geo.
+5. c. xxiii), becoming the Falmouth Docks and Engineering Company.
 Shipbuilding was a major activity until the 1920s, by which time 198 vessels had been built.
 A fourth dock was opened in 1928 and new wharves built on the western side of the Western Breakwater.
 They were Empire (1931–33), King's (1935–37) and Queen's (1938–42).
-The largest dry dock is the enlarged No 2 Dock, renamed Queen Elizabeth Dock, which was opened, by the Duke of Edinburgh in 1958.
+The largest dry dock is the enlarged No. 2 Dock, renamed Queen Elizabeth Dock, which was opened, by the Duke of Edinburgh in 1958.
 This new dock was 850 feet in length and able to take the largest ship, then built, at 85,000 tons.

 In the 21st century the docks have three graving docks with a capacity of 100,00 dwt and wharfage of 2.5 km.
 Ship repairs, cleaning and the disposal of waste products are among the facilities offered by the seventeen tenants.
 Pendennis Shipyard relocated to the docks in 1988 and build and repair luxury yachts.